openfga/openfga.dev/blog/fine-grained-news-2024-01.md

 - Added support for specifying an external tuple_file in .fga.yaml files.
 - Added support for specifying a continuation_token when calling fga tuple changes.
 - Support for configuring OAuth scopes to authenticate to OIDC servers.

+Check the updated documentation in our [CLI repository](https://github.com/openfga/cli)

 Thanks to [Yann D'Isanto](https://github.com/le-yams) for all your help on this!